scamiv/OpenFrontIO/pathingReworkDocs/PathfindingEvolution.md

 2) **Don’t search the impossible:** precompute connected water bodies and reject routes that can’t exist.
 3) **Don’t flood the whole ocean:** plan on a low-res map, then refine only inside a corridor.
 4) **Relax locally, not globally:** when the corridor is wrong, widen where the search actually tried, not everywhere.
-5) **Make ships look like ships:** post-process the final tile path into sparse waypoints/splines and push it offshore.
+5) **Make ships look like ships:** post-process the final tile path into sparse waypoints/spline samples and push it offshore (renderer integration pending).
 6) **(Optional later) Any-angle refinement:** Lazy Theta* can reduce expansions and improve geometry once the pipeline is solid.

 ---